Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 A presentation of the myriad of teachings contained in the Noble Quran could most likely fill up countless volumes of manuscripts.
-Quran is the speech of Allah SWT, for which He testifies: Say, “If the sea were ink for [writing] the words of my Lord, the sea would be exhausted before the words of my Lord were exhausted, even if We brought the like of it as a supplement.”(Quran 18:109) So, what are the teachings of the Quran?
+Quran is the speech of Allah SWT.
+According to Surah Al Kahf, if the sea had been ink for Allah’s speech, the sea would become dry before Allah’s speech concluded, even if it was replaced with a similar sea.
+So, what are the teachings of the Quran?

 Every single Quranic teaching incorporates a moral lesson that has the inherent potential to change lives and stir souls.
-Even the hardest of hearts have been moved by God’s personal message to mankind.
+Even the hardest of hearts have evidently been moved by God’s personal message to mankind.
 This is an attempt to present five unique teachings of the Noble Quran.
-Some of the choicest lessons have been carefully selected to inspire readers.
-For perhaps they may reconsider their priorities and objectives in life.
+Some of the choicest lessons have been particularly selected to inspire readers.
+For, perhaps they may eventually reconsider their priorities and objectives in life.

 A Categorical Rejection of all Religions except Islam

 This introductory teaching presents an authoritative verse informing mankind of Allah’s decisive preference for Islam.
 It renders null and void, all other past religions.
 Although it is clearly a dire warning to people who opt for different paths.
-Within it, is also found, a subtle reminder to those Muslims who take their religion lightly.
+We can also find, within it, a subtle reminder to those Muslims who take their religion lightly.

-Islam is a divinely ordained way of life, which is meant to be lived on Allah’s terms.
+Allah has divinely ordained Islam as a way of life, which is meant to be lived on Allah’s terms.
 The Muslim label is not just a sticker we put on a car or a badge that we wear for identification.
 It is, instead, a call to action!
 Merely calling ourselves Muslims and professing faith in Islam, without acting according to its beautiful and beneficial teachings, is like having a mind but refusing to think.

 Of what good then is a dormant and unproductive faith?
 One that, while testifying to God’s existence, hopelessly fails to acknowledge His Omnipotence through servitude, clearly lacking the constant desire to please the Almighty, through obedience and submission to His beautiful & wise commands.